eerotal/certbot-docker-swarm/docker/README.md

 issued.
 This causes problems if you need to update your stack deployed from a docker-compose file as the original configuration still contains references to the initial certificates.
-However, the *certbot-docker-swarm* container contains a solution to this problem: `dump-config`. `dump-config` is a Python0 script which you can execute by running
+However, the *certbot-docker-swarm* container contains a solution to this problem: `dump-config`. `dump-config` is a Python script which you can execute by running

 `docker exec CONTAINER_ID dump-config ARGS`